eneiand/eneiand.github.io/_posts/2014-10-30-creating-user-experiences.md

       * your visual system tries to calculate out what the "figure" is vs what is the background
       * visual system uses some queues to do this
       * overlays, greying and shrinking can help focus user, switch what the figure is
-* Gestalt principles in remote controls, plus more on inatentional blindness
+* Gestalt principles in remote controls, plus more on inattentional blindness
   * remote controls a good place for Gestalt
   * need to match up what the user is focussing on and what the software is promoting, a mismatch causes inatentional blindness
 * Gutenberg diagram, and summary